 Pre- Item Reference Paragraph Task Serviceable Unserviceable Missing On Service Request Remarks Not Mission Capable if: Exception to Non- Use 2-4a (c) Check for hull, suspension, shocks and final drive damage.
 Any damage that exceeds the criteria in para.
 2-4.
-None 10min 2-4m(1) (d) Visually the road arm leaking/protr seals or road of alignment the hull and road arms. failed or failing indicators, when the hull and road arms.
+None 10min 2-4m(1) (d) Visually inspect the road arms for leaking/protruding seals or road arms out of alignment relative to the hull and with other road arms.
+Look for failed or failing bearing indicators, which can be identified by canted road arms.
 Any damage that exceeds the criteria in para.
 2-4.
 None 5 mm/1 2-4h (e) Check the oil level and condition in the road wheels, idler wheels and the support rollers.
 Any Class III oil leak.
 None 2 miN 3-7d (f) Check for proper track tension 1/4 in. to 1/2 in. above rear support roller.
 Proper track tension cannot be achieved or maintained.
 None I mi/\ 4 Aft.
-2-4z (a) Check the hull plugs at and that the evidence of Hull plugs cannot be installed or evidence of leakage past installed hull plugs.
+2-4z (a) Check that the aft hull plugs are installed and that there is no evidence of leakage.
+Hull plugs cannot be installed or evidence of leakage past installed hull plugs.
 None えれか 2-4s (b) If tow cable is installed on ramp, check condition and check that clevis pins are secure.
 2 min 2-4t (c) Grease tow pintle and check for proper operation.
 Any loose hardware or inoperative tow pintle.
 None 5 mM